Bazooka Teaches used to be an educator at the secondary level in Los Angeles, but he decided to follow his dreams and fight evil with words.

 Gun control is a huge issue in the U.S. because of the frequent mass shootings that occur around the nation, and the issue is driving many people crazy.
 The main reason why everyone is losing their minds over gun control is because everyone has an opinion about it.
 However, the opinions of an individual do not matter in a democratic country.
-What matters most are the needs of a society as a whole.
+What matters most are the needs of society as a whole.

 People love to express themselves and state their opinions about gun control on social media.
 Many people have good ideas, and many don't.
 Also, many people tend to use analogies to make points about gun control.